-To dispute a parking ticket you’ve received from a private parking company, you will need to first contact the owner of the car park or land within 30 days of receiving the ticket.
+To dispute a parking ticket you’ve received from a private parking company (a parking charge notice), you will need to first contact the owner of the car park or land within 30 days of receiving the ticket.
 The appeal will then need to go through the Parking on Private Land Appeals (POPLA).
 You and the parking attendant that issued the ticket must then collect evidence to support each side of the claim before submitting this to an independent adjudicator who will then determine if the fine should be paid or overturned.

-If you have received a PCN, you can choose to appeal it if you think it’s not right, such as if you’ve received a ticket for ineligible parking in a disabled car park space but you have a Blue Badge.
+If you have received a Penalty Charge Notice (PCN), you can choose to appeal it if you think it’s not right, such as if you’ve received a ticket for ineligible parking in a disabled car park space but you have a Blue Badge.
 To do this, you must not pay the penalty charge, as payment is taken as an admission of guilt.
 You must first initiate the appeal by gathering evidence to back up your dispute and make an informal appeal to the council within 14 days.
-If it is rejected, you will be sent a notice to owner (NTO).
+If it is rejected, you will be sent a Notice To Owner (NTO).
 This will officially order you to pay the original charge.
 If you want to challenge the penalty further, the NTO will provide you with the details you need to make a formal appeal to an independent adjudicator.

-Challenging an FPN can be more difficult as you will be required to attend a magistrates’ court.
+Challenging an Fixed Penalty Notice (FPN) can be more difficult as you will be required to attend a magistrates’ court.
 The back of your ticket will explain how to do this.
 Once you have initiated an appeal for an FPN, you will be sent a summons with a date to attend a hearing in court.

 There’s no denying that receiving any sort of parking ticket can be disheartening, but if you strongly believe you shouldn’t have been issued one in the first instance, it’s important to know that you have a right to dispute it.